pheyvaer/kitsu-tutorial/index.md

 `user` refers to the user to which this library entry belongs.
 `anime` refers to the anime that is part of this entry.
 Other relationships are also present, but we wont discuss them here.
-More specific, we are focussing on anime here; however, other media, such as manga can also be part of a library entry.
+More specific, we are focussing on anime, but other media, such as manga can also be part of a library entry.

 The `anime` object has a number of links.
-The `self` link refers to the relationships itself, while the `related` link points to the actual anime.
+The `self` link refers to the relationship itself, while the `related` link points to the actual anime.

 When we do a GET call to this link, we get the following result.
 ```